Gabriel0038/Bash_Scripting_Doc/User_Existence_Checker.md

 ## Purpose

-Check whether a specified Linux user exists on the system.
+Check whether a specified Linux user exists on the system

 ## Bash Script: